henrikwiller/ephemeral_email/README.md

-# Ephemeral Email
+# ephemeral_email

 `ephemeral_email` is a Rust library for creating and managing temporary email addresses effortlessly.
 It allows developers to generate disposable email addresses, fetch messages from temporary inboxes, and supports multiple email providers.
 This is particularly useful for testing, avoiding spam, or any scenario where a temporary email address is needed.
 With support for 42 domains and a straightforward API, `ephemeral_email` simplifies handling temporary emails in your Rust applications.

 ## Features